Grażyna Wojcieszko

-Grażyna Wojcieszko (born 14 September 1957 in Bydgoszcz, Poland) is a Polish poet, author of collections: W oczekiwaniu (Estrella, 2000), Karuzela (Księgarnia Akademicka, 2005), Les abattoirs de Bruxelles (Księgarnia Akademicka, 2008) and Sen o Tramwaju (Księgarnia Akademicka, 2012).
-The collection Les abattoirs de Bruxelles qualified for the Silesius 2008, a Polish Poetry Award; the collection was translated into French by Alain van Crugten, and published in 2011; poems were also translated into Swedish by Jurek Hirschberg and published in SueciaPolonia.
+Grażyna Wojcieszko (born 14 September 1957 in Bydgoszcz, Poland) is a Polish poet and author of multiple collections.
+Her collection Les abattoirs de Bruxelles qualified for the Silesius 2008, and the collection was translated into French by Alain van Crugten, and published in 2011; poems were also translated into Swedish by Jurek Hirschberg and published in SueciaPolonia.

-The poet took part in several international poetry festivals such as Polish days at Saint Gilles in Brussels, Belgium (2011), and Poetry Spring in Luxembourg (2012), Poetry Night in Chojnice, Poland (2011), 15th anniversary of the 'Artistic Literary Studies’ at the Jagiellonian University, Cracow, Poland (2009), 5th and 6th edition of the Bydgoszcz Literary Triangle, Bydgoszcz, Poland (2007, 2008).
+Wojcieszko has also taken part in several international poetry festivals; including Polish days at Saint Gilles in Brussels, Belgium in 2011, Poetry Spring in Luxembourg in 2012, 2011 Poetry Night in Chojnice, Poland, the 15th anniversary of the 'Artistic Literary Studies’ at the Jagiellonian University, Cracow, Poland, and the 5th and 6th edition of the Bydgoszcz Literary Triangle, Bydgoszcz, Poland.

-She created with the musician Adam Prucnal a poetry event, a mix of music and poetry, which they are performing all over the world.
+She and musician Adam Prucnal created a poetry event, a mix of music and poetry, which they have performed globally.